 First of all leeching strikes used every rotation gives us a guaranteed additional 2 ultimate per back bar rotation, meaning we can build for our ultimate faster.
 Fighters guild passives build ultimate also if killing undead Daedra and werewolves, and simply taking a potion (which we will do every 45 seconds) will give us 20 ultimate every time we do so, meaning we can reuse our cheap 70 point cost ultimate VERY often to keep up high damage on the individual we are focusing on.

-Key thing about all to remember is KEEP your rotation going.
-On a target skeleton or a low health boss (3-6mil) you can probably get away with spamming your execute at low health.
+The key thing to remember is to KEEP your rotation going.
+On a target skeleton or a low health boss (3-6mil), you can probably get away with spamming your execute at low health.
 But LONG fights you cannot simply do this.
 You will run out of juice and all of your passive damage and buffs will fall off.
 You MUST keep up your rotation and you MUST keep your dots and buffs up at all times especially in trials.

 NOTE: during Execute be sure to occasionally throw in a surprise attack per rotation if you are in high incoming damage situations so that you can keep up your major ward and major resolve resistance buff if you need to.

 High single target damage output especially at low hp (25% or less)